ekr12345/ekr12345.github.io/_posts/2025-03-02-remote work.md

 I've been going to the gym more, and I feel healthier.
 A strong body fuels a strong mind, and a strong mind makes me more productive.

 To put this into perspective, the company I work for has grown year over year ever since remote work became a thing.
-And you know what, others have too.
+And you know what?
+Others have too.